numba/llvmlite/docs/source/ir/values.rst

    * All types accept :data:`Undefined`, and turn it into LLVM's "undef".

-   * All types accept :const:`None`, and turn it into LLVM's "zeroinitializer".
+   * All types accept None, and turn it into LLVM's "zeroinitializer".

    * :class:`IntType` accepts any Python integer or boolean.